Medicine Trail Program

 You can visit the Medicine Trail Program coordinator to be a part of small and large group cultural teachings.
 You may also see the coordinator for support and guidance.
 The Iniskim Centre offers students a place and the resources to smudge each morning and hosts various ceremonies throughout the year.

-On campus, the coordinator provides cultural awareness training for students and employees, spiritual advising, networking opportunities, mentorship opportunities, and supports for our community.
+On campus, the coordinator provides cultural awareness training for students and employees, spiritual advising, networking opportunities, mentorship opportunities, and support for our community.
 Contact usFor more information about the Medicine Trail Program, Naato'ohsokay, please contact:

 Dion Simon